alainbacu27/RbxJs2016/Setup.md

 https://github.com/godmod9/RbxJs2016.git

-4. Do sudo npm i (use --force if something bad happens)
+4. Do sudo npm i, ignore warnings (use sudo npm i --force if something bad happens)
-5. After npm i finish, use sudo npm start to start the servers (bruh)
+5. After npm i finish, use sudo npm start to start the servers (REQUIRES A GOOD PC)

 have fun nogger

+# Thanks Malte for telling me this thing used mongdb